oracle/terraform-provider-oci/website/docs/guides/filters.html.markdown

 The `name` value corresponds to the qualified property name to filter with and the `values` lists can contain one or more values filter with.

-Nested Properties and map elements can be addressed by qualifying the property name with parent property name Example r1 will give all the instances which have `source_type` image Example r2 will give all the instances which contain a defined tag with value "42" for key `CostCenter` in the namespace `Operations`
+Nested properties and map elements can be addressed by qualifying the property name with parent property name.
+Example `r1` will give all the instances which have `source_type` image.
+Example `r2` will give all the instances which contain a defined tag with value "42" for key `CostCenter` in the namespace `Operations`

 ```hcl
 data "oci_core_instances" "r1" {
   ...